abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Cartesian closed categories
 ---

 Knowing about the Curry-Howard isomorphism and knowing also that programming languages can be described by category theory may lead us to think that *category theory is part of this isomorphism as well*.
 And we would be quite correct, this is why it is sometimes known as the Curry-Howard-*Lambek* isomorphism, Lambek being the person who discovered the categorical side.

 Let's examine this isomorphism (without being too formal about it).

-As all other isomorphisms, it comes in two parts:
+As all other isomorphisms, it comes in two parts.
 The first part is finding a way to convert a logical system into a category - this would not be hard for us, as sets form a category and the flavor of the BHK interpretation that we saw is based on sets.

 ![Logic as a category](category_curry_logic.svg)